 As a financial institution, Prairie Centre Credit Union is exposed to a variety of risks.
-Risk is the downside that exists in almost every component of the credit union's activities.
+Risk is the downside that exists in almost every component of the Credit Union's activities.
 Risk represents the potential negative impact, financial loss or risk to reputation that is possible as we work to achieve our goals.
-Managing and appropriately balancing risk with business opportunities is the top priority for the board of directors and management of Prairie Centre Credit Union.
+Managing and appropriately balancing risk with business opportunities is the top priority for the Board of Directors and Management of Prairie Centre Credit Union.

-Our risk philosophy is that we will take on a moderate amount of risk to generate adequate profitability to support our business growth, member commitment, and fulfill our capital plan, without undue loss exposure.
+Our risk philosophy is that we will take on a moderate amount of risk to generate adequate profitability to support our business growth, member commitment, and fulfill our capital plan, without exposing PCCU to undue loss.

 Our primary risk offset is our capital position.
-An adequate amount of capital allows the credit union to absorb unexpected losses, implement long term strategic plans and signal financial strength.
+An adequate amount of capital allows the Credit Union to absorb unexpected losses, implement long term strategic plans and signal financial strength.
 As discussed earlier, we utilize a Capital Management Framework to assess capital adequacy and set targets for capital.
 Prairie Centre has a moderate level of capital and therefore takes a moderate approach to risk.

-To actively manage risk, Prairie Centre utilizes an Enterprise-Wide Risk Management (ERM) System to identify, measure, and monitor risks which is detailed in an ERM Framework.
+To actively manage risk, Prairie Centre utilizes an enterprise-wide risk management (ERM) system to identify, measure, and monitor risks which is detailed in an ERM Framework.
 The framework categorizes risks and explains how risk management functions at Prairie Centre.
-The board of directors is responsible for approving the overall business strategies, for understanding the major risks, setting acceptable risk tolerance and defining risk appetite levels.
-Annually, the board of directors review the relevant risks faced by the credit union and approves an action plan set by Executive Management.
+The Board of Directors is responsible for approving the overall business strategies, for understanding the major risks, setting acceptable risk tolerance, and defining risk appetite levels.
+Annually, the Board of Directors review the relevant risks faced by the credit union and approves an action plan set by Executive Management.

-Executive Management is responsible for implementing strategies and policies approved by the board, and for developing processes that identify, measure, monitor, and control risks.
-In order to achieve this objective, Executive Management undertakes continuous risk identification and engages management and staff in risk identification.
+Executive Management is responsible for implementing strategies and policies approved by the Board, and for developing processes that identify, measure, monitor, and control risks.
+To achieve this objective, Executive Management undertakes continuous risk identification and engages management and staff in risk identification.
 For optimal risk management we establish sound policies and operational processes throughout the credit union.

 Annually, in conjunction with the business plan, Executive Management reviews emerging risks from planned activities, and from changes occurring in the marketplace.
 Required actions are built into the budget and business plan for the upcoming year.

 An Asset Liability Committee (ALCO), comprised of senior management, meets regularly to monitor present and potential exposure in the areas of interest rate risk, credit risk, operations risk, liquidity risk, and currency risk.
-ALCO reviews short term and long-term interest rate trends and outlines the corrective action to control risk present on the balance sheet of the credit union.
+ALCO reviews short-term and long-term interest rate trends and outlines the corrective action to control risk.

-The credit union's operations undergo regular independent assessment through external audit, internal audit and regulatory reviews to ensure that key risks are being mitigated and any potential impacts to capital are reported accordingly.
+The Credit Union's operations undergo regular independent assessment through external audit, internal audit, and regulatory reviews to ensure that key risks are being mitigated and any potential impacts to capital are reported accordingly.